dipc-cc/hubbard/doc/examples/periodic.rst

 =========================================

-In this example we will create the `HubbardHamiltonian` object of a system with periodic boundary conditions, and find the self-consistent solution using the mean field hubbard model.
+In this example we will create the `HubbardHamiltonian` object of a system with periodic boundary conditions, and find the self-consistent solution using the mean field Hubbard model.

 We will use as a reference the graphene nanoribbons of ref.
 `Phys.
 Rev. B 81, 245402 (2010) <https://journals.aps.org/prb/abstract/10.1103/PhysRevB.81.245402>`_